mdadnanshuvo/Inventory_Management/README.md

 - **Username**: `adnanshuvo`
 - **Password**: `pass4docker`

- **Handling Entry Point Failures**
+### Handling Entry Point Failures

- In some cases, due to permission issues or other errors, the entry point might fail to run, preventing the restoration of data.
-If you encounter any problems with the entry point or data restoration, you can manually restart the application and set it up from scratch by following these steps:
+In some cases, due to permission issues or other errors, the entry point may fail to run, which can prevent the restoration of data.
+If you encounter any issues with the entry point or data restoration, you can manually restart the application and set it up from scratch by following these steps:

  **Steps to Start from Scratch**

    - Remove Existing Containers: